mmu-webdesign/l4-IWD-web-block/rwd-04-adding-media.md

 ## Task 1 - Review `page-header`

-In the previous class we provided the CSS for the large page header.
+In the previous chapter we provided the CSS for the large page header.
 You may have adjusted this already, especially the background colour.

 ```
 .page-header {